MatthiasGwiozda/shopping-list/README.md

     npm run start

+# Definition of keywords
+## components
+components in this context are simple html pages with JavaScript - logic and css styles.
+They can be accessed through the main menu of the application.

+## elements
+Elements are reusable pieces of code, which includes html and JavaScript.
+An example: An element can be used in a component to manipulate the data in the database, which is related to the component.

 # questions
 - Do I use react / vue --> decission: first I start without react or vue.
     - advantages of using the frameworks